p-o-lo/CQT-reporting/README.md

 # Quantum Benchmark Reporter

-This project is designed to automate the generation of PDF reports based on benchmarking experiments conducted on quantum computers.
-The reports are generated using a LaTeX template that is populated with data from JSON files containing benchmark results.
+This project automates the generation of PDF reports for quantum benchmarking experiments.
+It uses a LaTeX template (with Jinja2) populated from JSON files containing experiment results and metadata.

 ## Project Structure